freeCodeCamp/freeCodeCamp/guide/english/html/html-forms/index.md

 ---
 ## HTML Forms

-Forms are used to collect data entered by a user, which are then sent to the server for further processing.
-They are utilized for different kinds of user inputs such as name, email, etc.
+HTML forms are used to get input entered by a user and send it to a server for further processing.
+They can be used for different kinds of user inputs, such as name, email, address, etc.

-Form contains control elements which are wrapped around ```<form></form>``` tags, like ```input```, which can have types like:
+Forms contain control elements (such as ```input```) which are wrapped around ```<form> </form>``` tags.
+Input elements can be classified as 'types' such as:

 - ```text```
 - ```email```